Bruce Springsteen

-Seven years after releasing The Ghost of Tom Joadthe longest gap between any of his studio albumsSpringsteen released The Rising (2002), which he dedicated to the victims of the 9/11 attacks.
-He released two more folk albums, Devils & Dust (2005) and We Shall Overcome: The Seeger Sessions (2006), followed by two more albums with the E Street Band: Magic (2007) and Working on a Dream (2009).
-The next two albums, Wrecking Ball (2012) and High Hopes (2014), topped album charts worldwide.
-From 2017 to 2018, and again in 2021, Springsteen performed the critically acclaimed one-man show Springsteen on Broadway which saw him perform some of his songs and tell stories from his 2016 autobiography; the album version was released in 2018.
-He then released the solo album Western Stars (2019), the album Letter to You (2020) with the E Street Band, and a solo cover album Only the Strong Survive (2022).
-Letter to You reached No. 2 in the U.S. and made Springsteen the first artist to score a top five album across six consecutive decades.
+Springsteen then released The Rising (2002), which was dedicated to the victims of the September 11 attacks.
+He released two more folk albums, Devils & Dust (2005) and We Shall Overcome: The Seeger Sessions (2006), his first cover album.
+Springsteen followed with two more albums with the E Street Band, Magic (2007) and Working on a Dream (2009).
+His next albums, Wrecking Ball (2012) and High Hopes (2014), topped album charts worldwide.
+In 2017, 2018 and 2021, Springsteen performed the critically acclaimed show Springsteen on Broadway, in which he performed songs and told stories from his 2016 autobiography; an album version from the Broadway performances was released in 2018.
+He released the solo album Western Stars in 2019, Letter to You with the E Street Band in 2020, and a solo covers album entitled Only the Strong Survive in 2022.
+Letter to You reached No. 2 in the US, making Springsteen the first artist to release a top-five album in six consecutive decades.

-Listed among the album era's most prominent acts, Springsteen has sold more than 71 million in the U.S. and over 140 million records worldwide, making him one of the best-selling music artists of all time.
-He has earned numerous awards, including 20 Grammy Awards, two Golden Globes, an Academy Award, and a Special Tony Award.
-He was inducted into both the Songwriters Hall of Fame and the Rock and Roll Hall of Fame in 1999, received the Kennedy Center Honors in 2009, named MusiCares person of the year in 2013, and awarded the Presidential Medal of Freedom by President Barack Obama in 2016.
-He ranked 23rd on Rolling Stones list of the Greatest Artists of All Time, which described him as being "the embodiment of rock & roll".
+A prominent musician from the album era, Springsteen has sold more than 140 million records worldwide, making him one of the best-selling music artists of all time.
+His accolades include 20 Grammy Awards, two Golden Globes, an Academy Award, and a Special Tony Award.
+He was inducted into the Songwriters Hall of Fame and the Rock and Roll Hall of Fame in 1999, received the Kennedy Center Honors in 2009, was named MusiCares person of the year in 2013, and was awarded the Presidential Medal of Freedom in 2016 and the National Medal of Arts in 2023.
+In 2010, Rolling Stone ranked Springsteen 23rd on its list of the "100 Greatest Artists of All Time", describing him as "the embodiment of rock and roll".
+In 2025, Springsteen became one of only five artists to gross over $2.3 billion in touring thanks to his 2023-2025 Tour with the E Street Band.